wassimlelann/wassimlelann.github.io/en/cv.md

 # Experience
-- Postdoctoral Fellow, Naturalis Biodiversity Center, Netherlands, since January 2024 (ongoing) *Modelling of interactions between industrial activities and biodiversity and ecosystem services (including fundamental research and industry collaborations)*
+- Postdoctoral Fellow, Naturalis Biodiversity Center, Netherlands, since January 2024 (ongoing)
+    - *Modelling of interactions between industrial activities and biodiversity and ecosystem services (including fundamental research and industry collaborations)*
-    *Research department: Biodiversity Under Global Stress*
+    - *Research department: Biodiversity Under Global Stress*
-- Temporary Teaching and Research Assistant (ATER), University of Orléans, France, 2021-2023 *Teaching of courses in econometrics, programming, microeconomics and macroeconomics at the undergraduate and graduate levels*
+- Temporary Teaching and Research Assistant (ATER), University of Orléans, France, 2021-2023 <br>
+     &nbsp *Teaching of courses in econometrics, programming, microeconomics and macroeconomics at the undergraduate and graduate levels*
 - Funded PhD Position, University of Orléans, France, 2018-2021 *Including teaching duties*
     *PhD grant from the Ministry of Research and Higher Education*